pixelunion/jOverscroll/README.md

 # jOverscroll.js

 A simple jQuery plugin handling text scrolling on hover.
 We found it a relatively common occurence that a design might need to accommodate text areas that on rare occasions contain more text than is expected (or fits) in situations where wrapping to the next line is not a good solution.
-We solve this problem in a few places by letting hiding the overflow and scrolling the text when the mouse hovered it, and having it snap back to normal when the mouse comes off it.
+We solve this problem in a few places by hiding the overflow and scrolling the text when the mouse hovered it, and having it snap back to normal when the mouse comes off it.

 ## Usage